broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.changelog.md

 # 1.11.2
-2021-07-13
+2021-07-19

-* Updated Illumina IAAP Autocall base image to AppSec approved image
+* Updated Illumina IAAP Autocall to alpine base image
 * Make chip_well_barcode and analysis_version_number available as outputs of the WDL.

 # 1.11.1